The Best Online Entrepreneurship Colleges

 Students accepted to the program will complete courses to cover foundations in business (Financial Accounting and Analysis, Management and Organization Theory, etc), core Entrepreneurial courses (Entrepreneurial Marketing, Imagination in Entrepreneurship, Preparing Effective Business Plans, etc) and Electives (two courses from choices such as Dilemmas and Debates in Entrepreneurship, Operating and Entrepreneurial Firm, and Venture Capital, among others).

 There are several opportunities for students to participate in learning activities outside of the classroom, such as the Riata Business Plan Competition, Women Igniting the Spirit of Entrepreneurship (WISE) and the Technology Commercialization Project.

-2. Washington State (Pullman, Washington)
+Washington State University

 Most business courses in this program are seven weeks long, and all courses may be completed totally online.
 The program is intended to accommodate part-time students, and includes courses such as Leading People and Organizations, Management of Innovation, and Change and Business Intelligence.

 The WSU Carson College of Business is accredited by the Association to Advance Collegiate Schools of Business (AACSB).
 It is part of only 2% of business colleges in the world which are accredited at the bachelor, master, and doctorate levels.

-3. University of Florida (Gainesville, Florida)
+University of Florida